Frequently Asked Questions

 What is a license, and what is an endorsement?

-How do Endorsements fit into the Admissions process?
+How do Content Area Prerequisites/Endorsements fit into the Admissions process?

-Endorsements are an integral component of the Admissions process.
-While you will need to submit official transcripts for your Admission packet, unofficial copies are acceptable for Endorsement purposes.
-However, the Endorsement office has the right to ask for official transcripts at any time if needed.
-As part of the Admissions process, students are required to include a detailed summary of their Endorsement worksheet verifying that they are within 9 credits (or demonstrate how they plan to be) by turning this in to the Admission Office or uploading to their Admission application.
+Content Area/Endorsements are an integral component of the Admissions process.
+While you will need to submit official transcripts for your Admission packet, unofficial copies are acceptable for this purpose.
+However, our office has the right to ask for official transcripts at any time if needed.
+As part of the Admissions process, students are required to include a detailed summary of their Content Area worksheet verifying that they are within 9 credits (or demonstrate how they plan to be) by uploading to their Admissions application.

-What documentation do I need to provide for an Endorsement review?
+What documentation do I need to provide for a Content Area review?

 Students (including transfer students from NVCC) must provide legible copies of transcripts from ALL institutions of higher education previously attended.
-Documents can be mailed, faxed, emailed (if documents do not exceed 4,000 KB), or dropped off at the Endorsement Office in Thompson Hall, Suite 2300.
+Documents can be mailed, faxed, emailed (if documents do not exceed 4,000 KB), or dropped off at the Teacher Track Office in Thompson Hall, Suite 2300.

 What are *general requirements for Endorsement courses?

 - Courses must be 100 level or above